-By founding the Center of Knowledge Interchange (CKI), FAU and Siemens raised their successful and long-standing partnership to a new level.
+With the Siemens Research and Innovation Ecosystem (RIE), FAU and Siemens raised their successful and long-standing partnership to a new level.
 The centre serves as a platform to bring together researchers at the university and the company and to promote collaboration projects efficiently.
-As a partner in the CKI programme, FAU has taken its place in the network alongside other prestigious universities in the USA, China, Denmark and Germany.
+As a partner in the RIE programme, FAU has taken its place in the network alongside other prestigious universities in the USA, China, Denmark and Germany.

 Energie Campus Nürnberg (EnCN)